Loosen Up To Be More Socially Successful

-Being uptight is one of those mistakes where just being made aware of it, and being told not to do it, can help...
-So try to loosen up.
-Don't get too upset by little things that go wrong when you're around people.
+Being uptight is one of those mistakes where just being made aware of it, and being told not to do it, can help... so try to loosen up.
+Do your best not to get too upset by little things that go wrong when you're around people.
 Beyond that, here are some more thoughts:

 Have a realistic idea of what to expect in social situations

 There are lots of slightly irritating, but common and unavoidable, behaviors and events that come up in social situations.
 A buddy may be unreliable about showing up to a get together.
 A group of friends may all start interrupting and talking over each other during dinner.
 A party may be overcrowded and full of sloppy guests who keep jostling you.
 Most people know these types of things just come with the territory and don't let themselves be too bothered by them.